Home > Hunting

 Style of Hunting

-For the active hunter a lightweight hunting sock is going to be best.
-This is going to not only wick moisture away, but because it’s thinner it will be more breathable and dry faster.
+For the active hunter a lightweight hunting sock like the Meindl MT3.5 Lightweight Merino sock is going to be best.
+This is going to not only wick moisture away, but because it’s thinner, it will be more breathable and dry faster.
 Even when it’s cold out, if I’m moving on a regular basis, I don’t need a super thick sock to stay warm.
 In fact, having too thick of a sock could cause more harm than good because you’ll sweat more.
 Wet equals cold.
 You want to keep your feet dry and warm.

-For more stationary hunters, sock choice is going to be temperature dependant.
+For more stationary hunters, sock choice is going to be temperature-dependent.
 In the early season, a lightweight sock will be just fine.
 However, when it gets cold, this is where the gap increases between the active and stationary hunters.
 In these cases, lean on the mid-heavyweight side.
-When you’re not moving as much, you’ll require more insulation simply due to the fact that you’re radiating less heat.
+When you’re not moving as much, you’ll require more insulation simply because you’re radiating less heat.
+When things are cold and you’re stationary hunting, the Smartwool Mountaineer Classic Edition Crew Sock is tough to beat.

 Hunting Socks testing